See also Monitor a cluster.

 To view the key metrics that indicate the overall health of an Elasticsearch cluster, click Overview in the Elasticsearch section.
 Anything that needs your attention is highlighted in yellow or red.

 Conditions that require your attention are listed at the top of the Clusters page.
 You can also set up watches to alert you when the status of your cluster changes.
-To learn how, see Watch Your Cluster Health.
+To learn how, see Watching the status of an Elasticsearch cluster.

 The panel at the top shows the current cluster statistics, the charts show the search and indexing performance over time, and the table at the bottom shows information about any shards that are being recovered.
 If you use Filebeat to collect log data from this cluster, you can also see its recent logs.